se-for-sci/se-for-sci.github.io/content/week4/functional.md

 As you might already know, everything in Python is copied by reference.
-If you have a mutable object, you have to make a copy (or a deepcopy) to ensure that it's contents (or contents of it's contents) are not changed.
+If you have a mutable object, you have to make a copy (or a deepcopy) to ensure that its contents (or contents of its contents) are not changed.
 For example, this function is evil:

 ```{code-cell} python3